anna-cee/t3a2-part-a/README.md

 - I'd like to be able to choose different types of prompts within limited, not overwhelming, choice, like writing a scene vs responding to a prompt.

+### Revision

+- I'd like to be able to save my own prompts so I can use them or the prompt generator in the app.
+- I'd like to be able to refresh the prompt generator if I don't like the prompt I get or I try it and the writing just isn't flowing.